Login or Create Account

 Edge and MTF display in Rescharts window

-This display is identical to the SFR Edge and MTF display.
-MTF is explained in Sharpness: What is it and how is it measured?
-The edge (or line spread function) is plotted on the top and the MTF is plotted on the bottom.
-There are a number of readouts, including 10-90% rise distance, MTF50, MTF50P (the spatial frequency where MTF is 50% of the peak value; differing from MTF50 only for oversharpened pulses), the secondary readout (MTF20 in this case), and the MTF at the Nyquist frequency (0.5 cycles/pixel).
+There are a number of readouts, including 10-90% rise distance, MTF50, MTF50P (the spatial frequency where MTF is 50% of the peak value, differing from MTF50 only for oversharpened pulses), the secondary readouts (MTF30 and MTF@30 lp/mm in this case), and the MTF at the Nyquist frequency (0.5 cycles/pixel).
+The diffraction-limited MTF curve is displayed as a pale brown dotted line.

 An important (and optional) readout in the upper plot is